TeachBooks/Structural_Design_Essentials/book/intro.md

 # Welcome to the new Quick Reference
 This jupyterbook serves as design guideline that replaces Quick Reference (QR) and Vademecum (VDM).
 The present version of both the QR and VDM have been redeveloped  as Online Open Textbook, using and refreshing the existing content.
 We make use of the [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) toolchain, of which the main components are:
 - The [Teachbooks](https://teachbooks.github.io/) hosting platform
-- Github as platform to allow easy-access to the open source material
+- [Github](https://github.com/TeachBooks/Quick_Reference) as platform to allow easy-access to and reuse of the open source material
-- MyST Markdown language for the text source, an easy-to-learn markup language
+- [MyST Markdown](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html), the language for the text source, an easy-to-learn markup syntax

 We hope this new edition will serve new generations of students and professionals with their daily work in designing civil engineering and building structures.